nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 ## In Conclusion

-The Bible is repleted with examples of folks using their flesh not as instruments for sin, but as means to draw near to God.
+The Bible is replete with examples of folks using their flesh not as instruments for sin, but as means to draw near to God.
 I hope that this writing helps folks who struggle with the traditional view of the deeds of the flesh understand that it is God's will for them to embrace the infinitely more correct view of the concept in question and get some relief, and walk with lighter steps toward the day they meet God with full confidence that God requires nothing but a childlike faith in Jesus.

-> <sup>28</sup>Therefore they said to Him, "What shall we do, so that we may work the works of God?" <sup>29</sup>Jesus answered and said to them, "This is the work of God, that you believe in Him whom He has sent."
+> <sup>28</sup>Therefore they said to Him, "What shall we do, so that we may work the works of God?" <sup>29</sup>Jesus answered and said to them, "This is the work of God, that you believe in Him whom He has sent." <cite>(John 6:29)</cite>

 {% include bible-study/bible-study-footer %}
 </div><!-- /.medium-8.columns -->